Lee Min Ho, Song Joong Ki Continue To Inspire Fans, Actors Make Huge Donations

 To date, Lee Min Ho and Song Joong Ki are still active in their respective charitable acts and remain generous to those in need.

-[Featured Image by Vincent Yu/ AP Images]
+[Featured Image by Vincent Yu/AP Images]